0chain/zboxcli/README.md

     Use "zbox [command] --help" for more information about a command.

 #### register
-Command register registers a wallet that will be used both by the blockchain and blobbers.
+Command register registers a wallet that will be used both by the blockchain and blobbers, and is created in the ~/.zcn directory.
+If you have created a wallet with another network, you will need to remove and recreate it.
+If you want to create multiple wallets with multiple allocations, make sure you store the wallet information. zbox uses the keys in ~/.zcn/wallet.txt when it executes the commands.

 Command